-Updated interim data from our NKX101 Phase 1 clinical trial were reported in June 2023, and updated data from the dose-escalation portion of our NKX019 Phase 1 clinical trial were reported in December 2022.
-The most common higher-grade (Grade $\geq 3$ ) adverse events in the interim data reported for patients with r/r AML in the NKX101 Phase 1 clinical trial were myelosuppression - a condition resulting in fewer red blood cells, white blood cells and platelets, as well as infections such as sepsis and pneumonia, occasionally requiring supplementary oxygen, which are common in the treated patient population after lymphodepleting conditioning ("LD").
-LD.
-The interim data from the NKX101 clinical trial indicated that adverse events experienced by certain patients with r/r AML included infusion reactions, cytokine release syndrome ("CRS"), and one case of immune effector cell-associated neurotoxicity (in each case, $\leq$ grade 2).
-The most common higher-grade (Grade $\geq 3$ ) adverse events in the interim data reported for the NKX019 Phase 1 clinical trial were myelosuppression, which is common in the treated patient population after LD.
+Updated data from the dose-escalation portion of our NKX019 Phase 1 clinical trial in B-cell malignancies were reported in December 2022, and updated interim data from our NKX101 Phase 1 clinical trial were reported in June 2023, and updated data from the dose-escalation portion of our NKX019 Phase 1 clinical trial were reported in December 2022, 2023.
+The most common higher-grade (Grade ≥ 3) adverse events in the interim data reported for patients in the NKX019 Phase 1 clinical trial for B-cell malignancies were myelosuppression, which is common in the treated patient population after LD.
 In the dose-escalation phase of the NKX019 Phase 1 clinical trial, certain patients experienced adverse events including transient fevers and infusion-related reactions.
+Three patients in the NKX019 dose-escalation study were assessed to have cytokine release syndrome ("CRS"), despite the rapid onset and rapid resolution, not consistent with previously described presentations of CRS with CAR T-cell therapies.
+The most common higher-grade (Grade ≥ 3) adverse events in the interim data reported in June 2023 for patients with r/r AML in the NKX101 Phase 1 clinical trial were myelosuppression - a condition resulting in fewer red blood cells, white blood cells and platelets, as well as infections such as sepsis and pneumonia, occasionally requiring supplementary oxygen, which are common in the treated patient population after LD.
+The interim data from the NKX101 clinical trial indicated that adverse events experienced by certain patients with r/r AML included infusion reactions, cytokine release syndrome ("CRS"), CRS, and one case of immune effector cell-associated neurotoxicity (in each case, \leq grade 2).
+The most common higher-grade (Grade ≥ 3) adverse events A more recent review of the data from additional patients enrolled in a dose-expansion cohort in our NKX101 clinical trial has indicated that the interim safety profile of NKX101 is consistent with the data reported for the NKX019 Phase 1 clinical trial were myelosuppression, which is common in the treated patient population after LD.
+In the dose-escalation phase of the NKX019 Phase 1 clinical trial, certain patients experienced adverse events including transient fevers and infusion-related reactions.
 Three patients in the NKX019 dose-escalation study were assessed to have cytokine release syndrome ("CRS"), despite the rapid onset and rapid resolution, not consistent with previously described presentations of CRS with CAR T cell therapies.
+June 2023.

-While the interim data reported from our NKX101 and NKX019 Phase 1 clinical trials indicate that NK cell-based therapies may be better-tolerated as compared to T cell-based therapies due to biologic differences between these cell types, there can be no assurance that patients will not experience CRS, neurotoxicity, Graft-versus-host disease ("GvHD"), or other serious adverse events associated with our specific product candidates NKX101 or NKX019.
-NKX101 targets NKG2D ligands, which is not yet a well-characterized modality.
+While the interim data reported to date from our NKX101 NKX019 and NKX019 NKX101 Phase 1 clinical trials indicate that NK cell-based therapies may be better-tolerated as compared to T cell-based T-cell-based therapies due to biologic differences between these cell types, there can be no assurance that patients will not experience CRS, neurotoxicity, Graft-versus-host disease ("GvHD"), or other serious adverse events associated with our specific product candidates NKX101 or NKX019.
+NKX019 and NKX101.
+For instance, NKX101 targets NKG2D ligands, which is not yet a well-characterized modality.
 NKG2D targets multiple ligands, and the extent and impact of ligand expression is currently not fully characterized.
 For example, there are risks that ligands may be expressed on either known or an as-yet-underappreciated population of healthy cells.
 Therefore, such cells may also be targeted by NKX101 and lead to adverse events of unknown frequency and severity as well as potentially decreased efficacy.
 Such adverse events may cause delays in completion of our clinical programs.